jefson08/KhasiNMT/README.md

     Link: <a href="https://drive.google.com/file/d/1VwXMw7xI-hKzrSEM7dmvuWZYNZwk7c1U/view?usp=sharing">Download File</a>

-    Required File: Store the Test_file.txt in data Directory
+    Required File: Store the Test_file.txt in the data Directory

     python translate.py

+    Translated file (out.txt) will be generated in /data Directory

+### C. Training Khasi to English Translation System with the following parameters:
+      a.
+No initialization of Embedding layer with Pre-trained Embedding Weights
+      b.
+No data Augmentation
+      c.
+No appending Pre-trained Context encoding to locally learned encoding

+1. Download the Config File and Place/Replace in the root path (Here root directory is KhasiNMT)
+2. Link: <a href="https://drive.google.com/file/d/1RRct90AQfhnLr2TT3STSioiOObd9I28y/view?usp=sharing">Download File </a>

+3. Require File: (Store file in data/New Directory)

+        path_src: data/New/Train_eng.txt
+        path_tgt: data/New/Train_kha.txt

+ 4. Train the model

+    python train.py

+ 5. Translate/ Test your model

+    Download Config File and Place/Replace in the root path (Here root directory is KhasiNMT)

+    Link: <a href="https://drive.google.com/file/d/1qF0fhAE0BKV3DLVkg_33Ak7XBOxI0mn-/view?usp=sharing">Download File</a>

+    Required File: Store the Test_file.txt in the data Directory

+    python translate.py

-    Translated file (out.txt) will be generate in /data Directory
+    Translated file (out.txt) will be generated in /data Directory

-### Training English to Khasi Translation System with following parameters:
+### Training English to Khasi Translation System with the following parameters:
-      Initialisation of Embedding layer with Pre-trained Embedding Weights Data Augmentation
+      a.
+Initialization of Embedding layer with Pre-trained Embedding Weights
+      b.
+Data Augmentation
-      Appending Pre-trained Context encoding to local learned encoding
+      c.
+Appending Pre-trained Context encoding to locally learned encoding

 1. Download Config File and Place/Replace in the root path (Here root directory is KhasiNMT)
 2. Link: https://drive.google.com/file/d/1yuknar0ideF-EgiF_ivkeePDzpEElbCD/view?usp=share_link